ESRC-CDRC/ahah/reports/DATA.md

+# AHAH Version 4 Data Overview

+This document provides a comprehensive overview of the datasets used in the AHAH Version 4 data product.
+Each dataset is described in terms of its content, source, and production date.
+The data has been carefully selected and processed to ensure accuracy and relevance for our analyses.

 All data used to produce AHAH Version 4 was the most recent available at the time of production.

 # OS Open Roads